Griezmann fires Atletico Madrid to Europa League title

-Antoine Griezmann was the hero for Atletico Madrid as the French striker scored twice in their 3-0 win over Marseille in Wednesday's Europa League final, allowing his club to win the trophy for the third time in nine seasons.
+Antoine Griezmann was the hero for Atletico Madrid as the French striker scored twice in their 3-0 win over Marseille in Wednesday's Europa League final in Lyon, allowing his club to win the trophy for the third time in nine seasons.

-It is Griezmann's first major title as an Atletico player, and a fitting way to bow out if he leaves at the season's end, with Barcelona tipped as his next destination.
+It is Griezmann's first major title with Atletico, and a fitting way to bow out if he leaves at the season's end, with Barcelona tipped as his next destination.

-He now has 29 goals for the season, although it was Gabi's late strike that put the seal on the victory.
+Griezmann now has 29 goals this season, although it was Gabi's late strike that sealed the victory.

-Marseille had been desperate to win the second European trophy in their history, on French soil, 25 years after beating AC Milan in the inaugural Champions League final in Munich.
+Marseille had been desperate to win the second European trophy in their history, on French soil, 25 years after beating AC Milan in the inaugural Champions League final.

-The game carried on regardless, with Rudi Garcia's side well beaten by Diego Simeone's Atletico.
+The game carried on regardless, with Rudi Garcia's side well beaten.

 - Marseille's regrets -

-Just being in this final, their 19th European game of the season, was an achievement for Garcia's team.
-But they will look back on the evening with regrets.
+Just being in this final was an achievement for Garcia's team, but they will look back on the evening with regrets.

-After all, they had started well and had a great chance to open the scoring inside four minutes, Valere Germain shooting over from an excellent position after being slipped in by Payet.
+They had started well and had a great chance to open the scoring inside four minutes, Valere Germain shooting over after being slipped in by Payet.

-It was the kind of chance that does not come up often against an Atletico side who had kept 33 clean sheets in all competitions this season before this game.
+It was the kind of chance that does not come up often against an Atletico side who went on to keep their 34th clean sheet this season.

-Having been on top, Marseille were then punished for sloppy defending as they fell behind in the 21st minute.
+Marseille were then punished for sloppy play as they fell behind in the 21st minute.

-That subdued the massed ranks of Marseille fans, and things got worse for them when Payet, their captain and most influential player who had been struggling with a hamstring problem ahead of the game, came off crying just after the half-hour mark.
+Things got worse for Marseille when Payet, their captain and most influential player who had been struggling with a hamstring problem ahead of the game, came off crying just after the half-hour.

-Substitute Kostas Mitroglou nearly set up a grandstand finale, his header coming off Jan Oblak's post, before Gabi's low drive in the 89th minute made it 3-0.
+Substitute Kostas Mitroglou nearly pulled one back, his header coming off the post, before Gabi's low drive in the 89th minute made it 3-0.

 © 2018 AFP